Downstream Value from Upstream Finance

 G. Brandon Lockhart

 We examine market value implications of managing liquidity via supplier financing.
-Results suggest a direct and significant link between shareholder wealth and use of trade credit, and the relation exhibits significant cross-sectional variation.
+Results suggest a direct link between shareholder wealth and use of trade credit, and the relation exhibits significant cross-sectional variation.
 In particular, the market value of trade credit varies with the liquidity of goods sold and competition in product markets.
 Evidence also indicates the value-supplier financing association strengthens with financial constraint, which supports the financing motive for trade credit.
-Further findings support the transactions cost motive.
+Further findings are consistent with the transaction cost motive.
 Overall, we conclude that shareholders value the strategic benefits associated with supplier financing and that downstream firms’ characteristics influence this value.